rampus-bit/Wallpapers/README.md

+# Wallpaper Collection
-This is just a repo containing any wallpapers I like, or find interesting.
-It will be updated periodically depending on the quantity of new wallpapers I have amassed.
+Just the culmination of any wallpapers I like, or find interesting.